-The World Gold Council today announced that its members, 33 of the world’s most forward-thinking gold miners, have committed to reporting their positions and progress on climate-related risks in line with the recommendations of Taskforce for Climate-related Financial Disclosures (TCFD).
+Today, we announced that all of our Members, the world’s most forward-thinking gold miners, have committed to reporting their positions and progress on climate-related risks in line with the recommendations of Taskforce for Climate-related Financial Disclosures (TCFD).

-This unified approach on climate-related reporting further clarifies the commitments already embedded in the World Gold Council’s Responsible Gold Mining Principles (RGMPs) which require companies to take action to combat climate change and report in line with accepted standards.
+The gold mining sector has improved its ESG reporting a lot in recent years and this new unified approach on climate reporting further clarifies the commitments already embedded in our Responsible Gold Mining Principles (RGMPs), which require companies to take action to combat climate change and report in line with accepted standards.

 By committing to TCFD reporting our members can help maintain the sector’s credibility and help ensure that investors understand that the leading gold mining companies (as represented by the WGC Membership), have fully considered their climate-related impacts - and the potential climate-related risks on their businesses - at a strategic level.
 It will also help communicate the sector's opportunity to contribute positively to decarbonisation and the wider benefits its actions may have on host countries and communities.

 And it’s clear that starting now, to ensure that TCFD disclosure becomes part of ‘business as usual’, will help our members build the resources and plan for how to respond to climate risks in ways which should benefit their businesses in future, and allow them to demonstrate commitment to corporate transparency on climate-related issues in advance of further mandatory requirements.

 So, this announcement today is a clear demonstration that the gold mining sector is committed to working together, in a transparent way, to ensure progress on climate change and in response to societal and investor expectations.